Skip to content

 // execution directory

-string line = null; // a line of text
+string ligne = nu ll; // one line of text

-StreamWriter infoStream = null; // the text file
+StreamWriter fluxInfos = nu ll; // the text file

 try {

-// loop while the entered line is not empty
+// loop as long as the line entered is not empty

 }//while